Transform your last mile with personalized, actionable insights in just seven minutes! Take our Assessment >

 Schedule a demo now!

-Optimize routes and schedules
+Optimize Routes and Schedules

 Earlier, many CEP businesses tried to provide appointments to truck drivers to minimize inefficiencies in delivery management, which did little good.

 It is critical to reduce the sorting time and make it more efficient to minimize the time under the roof.
 But how’s it possible?
-By optimizing the routes and driver schedules, you can maximize sorting efficiency.
+By optimizing the routes and driver schedules, businesses can maximize sorting efficiency.

-• Assign loads to drivers in certain delivery zones that needs first preference
+• Assign loads to drivers in certain delivery zones that needs first-preference

 • Minimizes the chances of missed deliveries for subsequent trips